kcoconnor/ssrs-custom-security-2019/README.md

 To debug the extension, you might want to attach the debugger to both ReportingServicesService.exe and Microsoft.ReportingServices.Portal.Webhost.exe.
 And add breakpoints to the methods implementing the interface IAuthenticationExtension2.

-## Step 3: Deployment and Configuration
+## Step 2: Deployment and Configuration

 The basic configurations needed for custom security extension are the same as previous releases.
 Following changes are needed in for web.config and rsreportserver.config present in the ReportServer folder.
 There is no longer a separate web.config for the reportmanager, the portal will inherit the same settings as the reportserver endpoint.

-To deploy the sample
+To deploy the sample (cmd.exe Run As Administrator - deploy.bat)
 -	Copy the Logon.aspx page to the ```<install>\ReportServer``` directory.
 -	Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll, Microsoft.Samples.ReportingServices.CustomSecurity.dll.config, Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the ```<install>\ReportServer\bin``` directory.
 -	Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll, Microsoft.Samples.ReportingServices.CustomSecurity.dll.config, Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the ```<install>\Portal``` directory.